 In addition to the Company’s efforts in building better dwelling houses, private enterprise was also quite alert, and better homes spring up like mushrooms in every void and vacant space in the village.
 As more accommodation became available, more families moved in, and population soared.
 By this time all cultivation had disappeared and Point Fortin was no longer an agricultural district.

 One of the great problems, which confronted the early settlers, was education for their children.
 It was through the generosity of the landlords that a condemned stable was renovated and put into service as a schoolhouse, the first in Point Fortin.
-The Church of England provided the teachers, two to the exact, who taught in this school building was erected to accommodate 450 children.
-As population increased, the demand for school places became urgent, and again it was the Church of England who rebuilt their school, which had, be removed from the Company’s industrial area.
+The Church of England provided the teachers, two to be exact, who taught in this school building erected to accommodate 450 children.
+As population increased, the demand for school places became urgent, and again it was the Church of England who rebuilt their school, which had be removed from the Company’s industrial area.
 This time they enlarged it to accommodate 650 children.
 The opening of this school was a big event in the history of Point Fortin; it certainly was grand affair.
 The school was blessed by his Lordship the Bishop of Trinidad, and opened by His Excellency, Sir Hubert, Governor of Trinidad and Tobago.

-It was a long time afterwards that the Roman Catholic erected their Intermediate School in Mahica.
+It was a long time afterwards that the Roman Catholic erected their Intermediate School in Mahaica.
 By this time the crying need for school places to satisfy the mounting demands of an increasing population, had begun to solicit a little sympathy from Government, and the Egypt Village Government School was erected.
 Later, to still further relieve the situation, the Indian Community also erected an Elementary School in Bryce Road.
-Although the educational facilities have increased considerable during the last decade, the situation is still acute, and there are many children who have not been enrolled in the Elementary Schools, because of lack of space.
+Although the educational facilities have increased considerably during the last decade, the situation is still acute, and there are many children who have not been enrolled in the Elementary Schools, because of lack of space.

 Today the village proudly boasts of three Elementary Schools, one intermediate School, and one College.
 In addition to these Government and State-aided Schools, there are several Private Schools, which train children from the kindergarten stage.
 Also available are night classes where the teaching of commercial and extra mural subjects has become increasingly popular.